Back to Best Solar Software

 When You Need an Aurora Solar Alternative

-Aurora’s fit profile is specific: US residential installer with budget for premium tooling and no commercial/international/non-standard-racking pipeline.
-If you’re outside that profile:
+Aurora’s fit profile is specific: US residential installer with budget for premium tooling, no commercial pipeline requiring automated electrical documentation, and no need for carport, tracker, or international project coverage.
+If your business sits outside that box, you have already felt the friction.

 1. SurgePV — Best All-in-One Aurora Replacement